KevinAst/visualize-it/docs/visualize-it.md

               > NEEDS WORK: may want to do things in our static layer (like change component color)

 SmartComp: a graphical representation of a system component,
-           - atomically managed (and selectable)
-           - bound to a data model (driving animation)
+           - bound to a data model (for visual affects and animation)
-           - a fundamental aspect is the component uses Konva Group to make it "atomically selectable"
+           - atomically managed (selection and transformation) ... using a single rooted Konva.Group
            - QUESTION: is SmartComp abstract requiring derivation, or is there a containment of native Konva shapes
                        - prob a need for some hierarchy